Advanced Search

 On 25 June 2015, Modification P310 was implemented, which introduced Supplier Export CALF (SECALF), which applies only to Supplier Primary BM Units (that are non-Credit Qualifying) that have a Generation Capacity (GC) of greater than zero and a Demand Capacity (DC) of zero, and was essentially used instead of CALF where applicable (and also has the effect of overriding the use of BMCAIC in favour of BMCAEC).
 SECALF is not defined in the BSC; only in this document.

-Where this document refers to CALF, this is used as a soft term to refer to the relevant WDCALF, NWDCALF or SECALF as applicable.
+Where this document refers to CALF, this is used as a soft term to refer to the relevant WDCALF, NWDCALF, SECALF or SCALF as applicable.
 Since the implementation of P326 on 23 February 2017, CALF no longer exists as a Data Item under the BSC.

-CALF values are calculated for each of the four BSC Seasons, and are a measure of a Primary BM Unit’s average generation/demand as a ratio of its maximum for the given BSC Season.
+CALF values are calculated for each of the four BSC Seasons, and are a measure of a Primary BM Unit’s average generation/demand as a ratio of its maximum for the given BSC Season, or a measure of a Trading Secondary BM unit’s average deviation volumes as a ratio of its maximum for the given BSC Season.
 Lead Parties of SMRS-registered Primary BM Units and CMRS-registered Consumption Primary BM Units can apply to have two separate WDCALF and NWDCALF values calculated: one for Settlement Periods within an Annual Holiday Period, and one for all other Settlement Days in that BSC Season.
 Lead Parties who experience reduced demand during the two Annual Holiday Periods of Christmas/New Year and Easter can therefore request reduced ‘holiday’ WDCALF and NWDCALF values for these periods.
-CALF values are published for Trading Parties through the Elexon Portal (www.elexonportal.co.uk).
+CALF values are published for Trading Parties and Virtual Trading Parties through the Elexon Portal (www.elexonportal.co.uk).

-The BSC Panel has established, and may review from time to time, principles and guidance under which CALF values are calculated and assigned to different types of Primary BM Unit.
+The BSC Panel has established, and may review from time to time, principles and guidance under which CALF values are calculated and assigned to different types of Primary BM Unit and Trading Secondary BM Unit.
 This guidance sets out the prevailing principles and guidance.

 Section 2 of this guidance describes the background to CALF values and their role in the credit-checking process.
-The significance of the Production or Consumption Status of a Primary BM Unit in the assignment of CALF is addressed in Section 3 Sections 5 to 12 detail how a CALF is assigned to the different classes of Primary BM Unit: Generators and Directly Connected Consumption Primary BM Units; Supplier Primary BM Units; Primary BM Units which are part of multiple Primary BM Unit Trading Units; Commissioning Primary BM Units; and Pumped Storage.
+The significance of the Production or Consumption Status of a Primary BM Unit or Trading Secondary BM Unit in the assignment of CALF is addressed in Section 3.
+Sections 5 to 12 detail how a CALF is assigned to the different classes of Primary BM Unit: Generators and Directly Connected Consumption Primary BM Units; Supplier Primary BM Units; Primary BM Units which are part of multiple Primary BM Unit Trading Units; Commissioning Primary BM Units; and Pumped Storage.
 Section 11 describes the treatment of Primary BM Units relating to Exemptable Generating Plant (Exempt Export Primary BM Units).
 Section 12 discusses the revision of CALF values through the CALF appeals process.
+Section 13 details how a CALF is assigned to a Trading Secondary BM Unit.

 A Primary BM Unit shall be considered a Credit Qualifying Primary BM Unit if it is: